LostInZoom/cartagen/docs/manual/lines.rst

 - :func:`Raposo <cartagen.raposo>`  :footcite:p:`raposo:2013`

 Those line simplification algorithm are used for different purposes and their computational time differs.
-For example, Raposo is mainly used to simplify natural lines such as rivers.
+For example, Douglas-Peucker and Visvalingam-Whyatt are often used to simplify roads or surfaces borders such as forests.
+On the other hand, Raposo and Li-Openshaw are usually applied to simplify natural lines like the hydrographic network.
 You can read more about them in the API Reference section.

 .. plot:: code/manual/lines_simplification.py